Ziad-1544/IMT-AVR-Mini-projects/README.md

 -DIO Driver: Handles digital input/output operations for the microcontroller 'ATMEGA 32'.<br>
 -SSD Driver: Manages the 7-segment display.<br>
 -Switch Driver: Detects and debounces the DIP switch input. <br>

+## EXT_INTERRUPTS_TASK
+### Overview:
+The objective is to control a DC motor by toggling it on and off using a push button.
+This is achieved by utilizing an external interrupt (EXTI) pin on the microcontroller.
+When the push button is pressed, the interrupt is triggered, allowing the microcontroller to respond immediately, toggling the motor's state (on/off) without needing constant polling in the main code.
+This method ensures efficient motor control by leveraging hardware interrupts.
+### Project Files
+-DIO Driver <br>
+-Switch Driver <br>
+-Character LCD driver <br>
+-Interrupt driver - General EXT-Interrupts control driver <br>